Sam Brinton

+Brinton gained media attention in 2010 for their reported experience of conversion therapy, later testifying at the United Nations on the subject in 2014.
+Gay activist Wayne Besen was skeptical about their account, alleging inconsistencies.

 Brinton was the first openly genderfluid individual in federal government leadership, and uses singular they pronouns.

 Early life and education

-Brinton was raised in Perry, Iowa and is the child of two Southern Baptist missionaries.
+Brinton was raised in Perry, Iowa, and is the child of two Southern Baptist missionaries.
 Brinton came out as bisexual to their parents in the early 2000s.
-According to Brinton, their parents disapproved of Brinton's attraction to a male friend from school, and sent the then-middle school student for conversion therapy, an experience Brinton later described as "barbaric" and "painful" in a New York Times op-ed.
-During one particularly extreme conversion therapy session, Brinton stated that they were bound to a table while ice, heat, and electricity were applied to their body, all while being forced to watch film clips of gay intimacy.
+According to Brinton, their parents disapproved of Brinton's attraction to a male friend from school and sent the then-middle school student for conversion therapy, an experience Brinton later described as "barbaric" and "painful" in a New York Times op-ed.
+During one particularly extreme conversion therapy session, Brinton described being bound to a table while ice, heat, and electricity were applied to their body, all while being forced to watch film clips of gay intimacy.

-Brinton has stated that parental physical abuse also became far more common in their life as they began to express their identity.
+Brinton has stated that parental physical abuse also became far more common as they began to express their identity.
 Eventually, Brinton said that after it was clear that conversion therapy had not affected their sexuality, they were effectively disowned by their parents, with their father threatening to shoot Brinton in the head if Brinton ever returned home.

-Journalist and gay activist Wayne Besen has expressed skepticism about Brinton's description of their childhood conversion therapy experience.
-Besen has noted inconsistencies in Brinton's retelling of events, as well as Brinton's being unable to remember the therapist's name despite having had two years of sessions with him.
-In the aftermath of 2022 allegations of luggage theft against Brinton, Besen reiterated his concerns and accused various people and groups of failing to heed "clear warning signs" and of making decisions to accept Brinton's recounting of their experience without confirming its veracity as "sloppy, ethically negligent, and shockingly unprofessional" behavior.
+Journalist and gay activist Wayne Besen has expressed skepticism about Brinton's description of experiencing conversion therapy in childhood.
+Besen noted inconsistencies in Brinton's retelling of events, such as Brinton not being able to remember the therapist's name, despite saying he had two years of sessions with him.
+In the aftermath of the 2022 allegations of luggage theft against Brinton, Besen reiterated his concerns and accused some people and groups of failing to heed "clear warning signs" and accepting Brinton's recounting of experiences without confirming their veracity as "sloppy, ethically negligent, and shockingly unprofessional" behavior.

-Brinton graduated from Perry High School in 2006 and from Kansas State University with a Bachelor of Science in nuclear engineering and vocal music in 2011.
-While attending the university, they organized its first pride march in 2010 and helped found Kansas' first LGBT resource center.
-They have a dual Master of Science degree in nuclear science and engineering (technology and policy program) in 2013 from the Massachusetts Institute of Technology.
+In 2006, Brinton graduated from Perry High School and in 2011 from Kansas State University with a Bachelor of Science degree in nuclear engineering and vocal music.
+In 2010, while attending the university, Brinton organized its first pride march and helped found Kansas' first LGBT resource center.

+In 2013, they graduated from the Massachusetts Institute of Technology with a dual Master of Science degree in nuclear science and engineering (technology and policy program).

-During Brinton's years at MIT, they cofounded Stand with Science, a national advocacy network to protect federal research funding, which in 2014, included 30 colleges and universities and had petitioned Congress with over 10,000 signatories in 2012 under Brinton's leadership.
-In 2014, Brinton was its executive director and also of the National Science Policy Group.
-They are a past president of MIT's Science Policy Initiative.
+While at MIT, Brinton cofounded Stand with Science, a national advocacy network aiming to protect federal research funding, which in 2012 under their leadership petitioned Congress with over 10,000 signatories.
+In 2014, it was represented in 30 colleges and universities.
+In 2014, Brinton was its executive director and had the same role in the National Science Policy Group.
+Brinton is a past president of MIT's Science Policy Initiative.